kushalj/mv-ghostentista/README.md

 - nifty animation on image logo
 - temporarily removed footer static position until I have nervs to deal with fraking iOS7
 - pagination working

-## Known issues
-None.
-If you find something, report it and it will be fixed in next commit

 ## Copyright & License